gnikolovski/commerce_price_updater/README.md

 module internally, and it is still in a development phase, just like Drupal Commerce 2.x, so if you find bugs or if you want to suggest a feature please open an issue.
 For now you can import prices only from CSV files, but I plan to add XML and JSON support.
+In the 'examples' folder you can find sample CSV file.

 ##REQUIREMENTS